lncm/pi-factory/variant-alpine/README.md

 **Note:** By default Alpine will not persist user changes upon reboot.
 Remember to commit all changes with `lbu commit`.

 #### Networking

-- Change your WiFi settings in `etc/wpa_supplicant/wpa_supplicant.conf` and re-create apkovl.
+If you have console access:
+- Use `wpa_passphrase` tool to set wifi settings `wpa_passphrase "WiFi Name" "Password" >> /etc/wpa_supplicant/wpa_supplicant.conf`
-- Alternatively, run `setup-interfaces` if you have access to a running box.
+- Or, run `setup-interfaces` if you have access to a running box.

+In order to ship correct wifi configuration:
+- Edit settings in `etc/wpa_supplicant/wpa_supplicant.conf`, re-create apkovl and copy to SD-card.

 ##### IOTWIFI Configuration